 - The student must register for the course to be challenged and submit a completed "Petition to Challenge a Course" (available from the Registrar's Office) and have it approved by the instructor of the course and by the College Dean before the end of the second week of the course.
-Since some courses are not appropriate for completion by challenge exam, approval is at the discretion of the instructor and the College Dean. - To receive credit, the student must register for the course, complete the challenge exam, and pay all costs stipulated before the Credit Enrollment Period ends. - The course challenged must be applicable to the student's degree program. - If the student does not pass the challenge exam, it is recommended that the student remain in the course for the remainder of the semester. - If the student passes the exam, a grade of "Credit (CR) will be posted on the student's transcript.
-The tuition for that course will be reduced to one-half the normal rate.
+Since some courses are not appropriate for completion by challenge exam, approval is at the discretion of the instructor and the College Dean. - To receive credit, the student must register for the course, complete the challenge exam, and pay all costs stipulated before the Credit Enrollment Period ends for the term in which the student has enrolled in the class. - The course challenged must be applicable to the student's degree program. - If the student does not pass the challenge exam, it is recommended that the student remain in the course for the remainder of the semester. - If the student passes the exam, a grade of "Credit (CR) will be posted on the student's transcript.